Q. What is Amazon CloudFront?

 Q: How do I customize content with CloudFront Functions?

 CloudFront Functions is natively built into CloudFront, allowing customers to easily build, test, and deploy functions within the same service.
+You can also utilize CloudFront KeyValueStore with CloudFront Functions to store and retrieve lookup data to complement your function logic.
 Our GitHub repo makes it easy for developers to get started by offering a large collection of example code that can be used as starting point for building functions.
 You can build functions on the CloudFront console using the IDE or the CloudFront APIs/CLI.
 Once your code is authored, you can test your function against a production CloudFront distribution, ensuring your function will execute properly once deployed.
 The test functionality in the console offers a visual editor to quickly create test events and validate functions.
 Once associated to a CloudFront distribution, the code is deployed to AWS’s globally distributed network of edge locations for execution in response to CloudFront requests.

 Q: What are the use cases for CloudFront Functions?